fallen-icarus/cardano-loans/GettingStarted.md

 The `PERCENT` can be specified as either a decimal or a fraction.
 This penalty will be applied whenever the `minimum-payment` is missed in a given loan epoch. *It is possible to enforce a penalty on interest-free and non-compounding interest loans.*

+The `--max-missed-payments` flag is optional but sets the upper limit on how many payments the borrower can miss in a row before it is grounds for early loan termination.

 The `collateral-asset` fields *must* be in lexicographical order.
 If you reverse the order of the two collateral assets above, the negotiation beacon script will crash with an error saying your